Questing Quokka Release Notes

 Raspberry Pi

-• The new gnome-initial-setup has some teething issues:
+• The new gnome-initial-setup has issues preventing it from working properly:

 • During boot on the server image, if your cloud-init configuration (in user-data on the boot partition) relies upon networking (importing SSH keys, installing packages, etc.) you must ensure that at least one network interface is required (optional: false) in network-config on the boot partition.
 This is due to netplan changes to the wait-online service (LP: #2060311)